v-kox/machine-learning-andrewng/README.md

-# machine-learning-andrewng
-Repository for the Coursera Course 'Machine Learning by Andrew Ng'
+This is my personal repo for the Machine Learning Course By Andrew Ng on Coursera